 Five days later, and it might not have happened at all.

-Five days later, Robert E. Lee was surrendering at Appomattox Courthouse, and the Civil War was officially over.
-Five days later, Brigadier General John T. Croxton wouldn’t have been looking to cripple Tuscaloosa by destroying everything of value, including an academic institution turned makeshift military academy.
+Five days later, Robert E. Lee was surrendering at Appomattox Courthouse, and the Civil War was irreversibly moving toward its end.
+Five days later, Brigadier General John T. Croxton might’ve had less reason to cripple Tuscaloosa by destroying everything of value, including an academic institution turned makeshift military academy.
+Maybe, but probably not.
+Lee’s was not the only force in the CSA.
+Down in Montgomery, Lieutenant General Nathan Bedford Forrest’s cavalry units were biding their time, waiting to strike back after their defeat at Selma on April 2.

 What did the “West Point of the Confederacy” look like back then?
 Here’s an illustration, from the campus’s first decade (1839):